 What is the Applicability of this AL?

-This AL is applicable to all contracts under which the contractor provides displaced workers medical health benefits under the DWMBP.
+This AL is applicable to all contracts under which the contractor provides displaced workers medical health benefits under the DOE's Displaced Workers Medical Benefits Program.

 What is the Guidance Contained in this AL?